-Have you ever glanced over at your pup while on a walk, only to discover they are mid squat and making eye contact with you as they do their business?
+Have you ever glanced over at your pup while on a walk, only to discover they are mid-squatting and making eye contact with you as they do their business?
 You quickly glance away, hoping the awkward moment has passed.

-However, you’ve now discovered that your dog has not broken their stare.
+However, you’ve discovered that your dog has not broken their stare.
 So what would cause a dog to stare at its owner while pooping?
-Believe it or not, this is actually quite common canine behavior.
-It’s built into their DNA, and not something to be worried about.
+Believe it or not, this is actually quite a common canine behavior.
+It’s built into their DNA and not something to be worried about.

 In this article, we will discuss the details of why dogs make eye contact with their owners when going potty.
 This will help you better understand this strange behavior going forward.

 Is It Normal For Dogs To Lock Eyes When Pooping?

 This may seem odd for most dog owners, but it is normal for dogs to lock eyes with us when doing their business.
 This ingrained canine behavior has many causes, ranging from attempted bonding to a need to protect themselves.
 So what does it mean?